Dickson Makwaza

 Dickson Kenneth Makwaza (15 July 1942 – 29 June 2019) was a Zambian football player and coach.
-Nicknamed "Barbed-Wire" due to his tenacity in defence, he was one of the most decorated players in Zambian soccer history and was captain of the Zambian national team that made its first ever appearance at the African Cup of Nations tournament in Egypt in 1974.
+Nicknamed "Barbed-Wire" due to his tenacity in defence, he was one of the most decorated players in Zambian soccer history and was captain of the Zambia national team that made its first ever appearance at the African Cup of Nations tournament in Egypt in 1974.
 Makwaza also captained Mufulira Wanderers and was voted Zambian footballer of the year in 1973.
 He later coached Wanderers and several other club sides.

 Early life

 Makwaza was born in Mazabuka to Sweet Makwaza and Mangalita Chiinga.
 He started his primary school at Jeans School where he enjoyed playing football, and later went to Church of Christ School in Livingstone.
 After his father died in 1959, he went to Namwianga Secondary School and developed his football skills as a right winger.

 Playing career

 Club career

 He found established players such as Samuel Ndhlovu, George Sikazwe, Pennius "Kapenta"Chirwa, the Mvula brothers Goodson and Sandford, John Mwewa, Edward Musonda, James Phiri, Kenneth Simwanza, Joseph Menzu, Patrick Nkole, Rodson Chewe, Laurent Chishala and Richard "Magician" Changwe.
 Later, younger players like Bedford Kaputo, Tolomeo "Juva" Mwansa, Willie "Orlando" Kunda, Elijah "Kapilipili" Mwale, Joseph "Kanono" Musonda and Makwaza himself, started featuring more prominently in the team.

 In 1964, Makwaza switched to defence when Wanderers travelled to Chingola to play Nchanga Rangers with a shortage of defenders as "Kanono" Musonda was unavailable due to work duties with the mines.
 To the pleasant surprise of his teammates and coaches, Makwaza gave a good account of himself and it was decided to make the move permanent.

 Due to his time as a winger early in his career, Makwaza won many admirers as a skilful and ball playing centre-half.
 He played in one of the most famous football matches in Zambian history – the final of the Super Castle Cup between Wanderers and Salisbury Wanderers of Southern Rhodesia which the Zambian side won 4–3 on 17 October 1965.

 Makwaza played his club football solely for Wanderers and quit football in 1975.
 The following year, he became a coach for Wanderers who went on to win the league.
 His experience was however called upon as he made some appearances towards the end of the season.
 In March 1977, he became the team's head coach, replacing George Sikazwe.